N scale track plans for free

 N scale track planning: Slopes and ramps

 If the track layout runs over several levels, it’s necessary to determine the net headroom between the levels.
-This is an important value, because the net clearance height defines the length and gradient of ramps.
+This value defines the length and gradient of ramps.
 It’s also an issue for bridges, overpasses and tunnels.

 Electric locomotives with catenary need more headroom than diesel or steam locomotives.
 Roughly said, routes with overhead lines should have at least 2 inches net clearance height in N scale.
 You can reduce that value for lines without catenary.
 The best way is just to place the locomotive on the track and measure it.

 A rule of thumb says that 2.5% gradient is fine.
 But this is only a theoretical value.
-Short trains or locomotives with high tractive power can manage steeper gradients, whereas long trains need a flatter gradient.
+However, short trains or locomotives with high tractive power can manage steeper gradients, whereas long trains need a flatter gradient.

 N scale codes